El Centro Theatre: History

 In 1946, students from UCLA, including William Schallert, Jerry Epstein, Kathleen Freeman, Sid Rushakoff, and Sydney Earle Chaplin, moved on from their first location, a friend's living room, after their successful production of Elmer Rice's The Adding Machine.
 Their new location was a converted corner grocery store at Waring and El Centro Ave., which they named The Circle.
 The first play to be produced in the space was Ethan Frome, but they first had to clean and convert the dilapidated space into a workable theater.
 Bob Burns, their main lighting technician, coordinated the conversion with the help of newcomer Jack Kelly.

 "The entire theatre movement in Los Angeles started in a Hollywood living room.
 Before that, there were only talent showcases and road shows.
 But it was The Circle Theatre that was the beginning of making Los Angeles a theatre town."- Patterson Greene, Theatre Arts, June 1961.

 The cast of Ethan Frome, the first show performed at The Circle, was as follows:

 Charlie Chaplin allowed access to his props for the production.
 Comedic antics such as weekly cushion fights were commonplace.
 After the audience left, Sydney Chaplin or Bill Schallert could once be seen chasing Kathleen Freeman down the streets, while the children across the street at Hollygrove watched the ensuing mayhem.
-Marilyn Monroe stayed there as an orphan.
+Marilyn Monroe stayed at Hollygrove as an orphan.